 Program Administrators: Within the earthquake and Specialty Homeowners market segments, we partner with select program administrators in order to harness the efficiency and scale of their existing marketing and distribution infrastructures.
-Generally, policies bound by our program administrators are pre-underwritten using our pricing models which have been programmed into the policy administration system of each partner.
+Generally, policies bound by our program administrators are preunderwritten using our pricing models which have been programmed into the policy administration system of each partner.
 For business that is not automatically underwritten, we set strict underwriting guidelines to which our partners must adhere.
 We audit the underwriting, systems, financial strength and reporting capabilities of all of our program administrators on a regular basis.
 For our Value Select Residential Earthquake products, we have a mutually exclusive program administrator agreement with Arrowhead for the states of California, Oregon and Washington.
 Under this agreement, which accounts for \$65.8 million of our gross written premiums for the nine months ended September 30, 2019, we conduct product development and underwriting while our program administrator manages a base of over 1,000 retail agents who individually bind policies through PASS or an internal system which automatically applies our pricing and underwriting guidelines to new policies, and is subjected to our disciplined risk management.
 The fees payable by us to Arrowhead under the agreement are based upon our premiums written in each state.
 The agreement remains in effect until terminated by either party upon 180 days' prior written notice to the other party for cause.
-Our Specialty Homeowner products are sold in Alabama, Mississippi, North Carolina and Texas through risk sharing agreements, which we believe strengthens the alignment of interests toward generating underwriting profit.
+Our Specialty Homeowner products are sold in Alabama, Mississippi, North Carolina and Texas through program administrators with local expertise in their respective markets.
+Our program administrators participate in the economics of produced business through risk sharing agreements, which we believe strengthens the alignment of interests toward generating underwriting profit.